 The Advising Resource Center, Ext.
 3304 monitors the progress of students requiring remediation, and offers general education advising to new students who have not yet been assigned faculty advisors (typically, undeclared majors.)
-Student athletes receive their advising from this office as well.
 The Parents Program is also provided by this office.

 New Student Orientation

 This comprehensive program is designed to enhance the educational experience for incoming CSU Stanislaus students by providing information about University policies and procedures, G.E. course requirements, major academic advising, and student programs and services.
 During these hands-on sessions, University faculty and staff assist students with course selection and academic advising.
 Students benefit by gaining a deeper understanding of campus life, student responsibilities and academic success strategies.
 For more information please contact the New Student Orientation Office at 664-6757 or visit the website at www.csustan.edu/studentlife/nso/